 Darren Byler is an anthropologist and Assistant Professor in the School for International Studies at Simon Fraser University in Vancouver, British Columbia.
-He is the author of a forthcoming ethnography titled Terror Capitalism: Uyghur Dispossession and Masculinity in a Chinese City and a narrative-driven book titled In the Camps: China’s High-Tech Penal Colony (Columbia Global Reports 2021), as well as the co-editor of Xinjiang Year Zero (ANU Press, 2021).
+He is the author of an ethnography titled Terror Capitalism: Uyghur Dispossession and Masculinity in a Chinese City (Duke University Press, 2022) and a narrative-driven book titled In the Camps: China’s High-Tech Penal Colony (Columbia Global Reports 2021), as well as the co-editor of Xinjiang Year Zero (ANU Press, 2021).
 His current research interests are focused on infrastructure development and global China in the context of Xinjiang and Malaysia.

 Over the past two decades, a rhetoric of terrorism has been used to conflate the criminal actions of a relatively small number of people with the religious and cultural practices of more than 12 million Uyghurs who call the southern part of the Uyghur Autonomous Region (Xinjiang) their ancestral home.
 This has had a dramatic […]